dkvz/dkvz-blog-backend/README.md

 - [ ] Do shorts get inserted with content NULL or empty string?
 - [x] Forgot to replace some special chars before inserting the fulltext data ("<" and ">") - Used to to this with JSoup.
 - [ ] Check that special chars and HTML is removed from the fulltext inserts and updates.
+- [ ] full_article_mapper should probably take a Connection instead of a Pool.